 Key Provisions

-- Exempts autonomous vehicles from display prohibitions.
+- Exempts autonomous vehicles from certain display and communication regulations.

 Latest Legislative Action